type-factory/type-factory/docs/index.md

-## What it gives you
+## What it provides

-- Immutable custom types backed by clear parsing and validation rules.
+- Immutable custom-types (value objects) backed by clear parsing and validation rules.
 - Reusable `TypeParser` definitions for cleanup, formatting, regex checks, and custom validators.
 - Consistent boundary validation, so invalid values fail before they spread through your application.
 - Built-in `equals`, `hashCode`, `compareTo`, and `toString` behavior for objects that extend `StringType` which also implements `CharSequence` and `Comparable`.